Some time ago, an Ivy League MBA candidate working on their thesis emailed us,

 OHS- Fine, a drug testing cost versus benefit analysis is a great and enlightening exercise.
 As our example, let's use a company with 50 employees.
 (You can later project this up or down against a company with only "10" employees or with 1,000, 10,000, or 100,000 employees.)

 Given the above example, there would be a total of 35 pre-employment and random tests (10+25) performed for the company annually.
-Finally, then assume the "possibility" of another 2 drug tests annually need to be ordered as "post-accident" and another 3 tests need to be ordered each year due to "reasonable suspicion" of employee drug use while on the job.
+Finally, then assume the "possibility" that another 2 drug tests annually need to be ordered as "post-accident" and another 3 tests need to be ordered each year due to "reasonable suspicion" of employee drug-use while on the job.
 (Or, shuffle the numbers back or forth.
 The point is for this scenario, "assume" another "5" drug tests annually combined, either for that first reason or second).